trevorism/create-project/README.md

 to the build.gradle file.

-Then invoke one of the gradle tasks (e.g. createJavaProject) This plugin does three things:
+Then invoke one of the gradle tasks (e.g. createJavaProject, createGroovyProject) This plugin does three things:

 * Creates the proper default folder structure for your project.